Marine Air Control Squadron 7: Vietnam War

-On 17 April 1965 MACS-7 was moved from MCAS Cherry Point, NC to Marine Corps Air Station Iwakuni, Japan.
+On April 17, 1965 MACS-7 was moved from MCAS Cherry Point, NC to Marine Corps Air Station Iwakuni, Japan.
 In September 1965 the squadron redeployed to Chu Lai in the Republic of Vietnam.
-MACS-7 assumed responsibility for radar control over I Corps on 15 September 1967.
-The squadron remained in Vietnam providing early warning and air surveillance until July 1967 when they were replaced by MACS-4 operating the new Marine Tactical Data System.
+MACS-7 assumed responsibility for radar control over I Corps on September 15, 1965.
+The squadron remained in Vietnam providing early warning and air surveillance until July 1967 when it was replaced by MACS-4 operating the new Marine Tactical Data System.
 MACS-7 transferred to Marine Corps Base Camp Pendleton, California and was reassigned to Marine Air Control Group 38.

 Unit awards

 A unit citation or commendation is an award bestowed upon an organization for the action cited.
 Members of the unit who participated in said actions are allowed to wear on their uniforms the awarded unit citation.
 MACS-7 has been presented with the following awards: